StefanCardnell/LoLTracker/README.txt

 [ERROR-HANDLING]

 - If you run in to issues with the program, make sure you entered the API KEY in to key.txt correctly.

 - Unlikely but the program may not work after game patches.
 This may fix itself after a day or two once riot updates their stuff.

+[BUG FIXES/UPDATES]:

+[11TH MARCH 2015]:
+- If connection errors occured then the program would exit, this has now hopefully been fixed.
+- Sometimes after a game ended and the program went to search for a new game, it would re-find the game just exited, this has hopefully been fixed.
+[12TH MARCH 2015]:
+- Fixed errors where the program would crash if a champion wasn't recognised (e.g. after a new patch).
+[26TH MAY 2015]:
+- System now deals with status errors sent back by Riot, which would cause anomalous behaviour before.
+[30TH MAY 2015]:
+- Fixed an issue where league/division wasn't shown properly in Hexakill game-mode.
+[21ST JUNE 2015]:
+- Fixed a bug where program would crash when searching for post-game stats.
+[4TH AUGUST 2015]:
+- Improved source code somewhat.
+- Updated to include Butcher's Bridge gamemodes.